Product Creation is a Moral Act

 I do not know why we so routinely hide from the reality of moral deliberations, acts, and consequences.
 In business, we have dim absolving sayings and whinings, “it’s just business.”
 Or “this is how we do it.”
 Or, “it’d be hard.”
 My business is a big part of my acts while I’m blessed to be on this earth.
 I refuse to pretend business is an amoral space, especially when amorality is used to justify lack of good innovation.

 You can pretend to hide behind not knowing, but the ruse is up.
 A manufacturer may claim ignorance of plastic and plasticizer harm.
-But ignorance at this juncture is either willful or really dim.
+But ignorance at this juncture is either willful or weird.
 How someone navigates these decisions, how they wrestle with painful realities, says much about them.
 What they will try to get away with.
 How deeply they are able to deceive themselves and their capacity to care.
 How they’ll put their profit over the wellbeing of others.
 It also says a good deal about the capacity to dream and their mettle to posse up and create the dream.

 Some say I’m naive.
 This is true, but they miss the point.
-I don’t expect to greatly alter the ecological burden of packaging, much less the blithe acceptance of harm unto others common in business.
-I don’t make decisions based upon such probabilities.
+I don’t expect to greatly alter the ecological burden of packaging, much less the acceptance of harm to others common in business.
+I don’t make decisions based on such probabilities.
 I feel a responsibility, a moral imperative, to work toward things that are good and just.
 You may call this simple, dumb, naive, or stupid.
 You’ll find more agreement here than you might guess.
 To borrow from the great and gone Vaclav Havel, “There is only one thing I will not concede: that it might be meaningless to strive in a good cause.”
 Or, if Atticus Finch is more your speed, “Simply because we were licked a hundred years before we started is no reason for us not to try to win,” This is why we call it “the good fight.”
 Good people take it up in defiance of the likely outcome.

 Atticus didn’t win.
 He fought the good fight.